App-vNext/Polly/README.md

 // available as described for CircuitBreaker above.
 ```

+For further information on the operation of the Advanced Circuit Breaker, see the (Wiki)[https://github.com/App-vNext/Polly/wiki/Advanced-Circuit-Breaker]

-For more information on the Circuit Breaker pattern see:
+For more information on the Circuit Breaker pattern in general see:
 * [Making the Netflix API More Resilient](http://techblog.netflix.com/2011/12/making-netflix-api-more-resilient.html)
 * [Circuit Breaker (Martin Fowler)](http://martinfowler.com/bliki/CircuitBreaker.html)
 * [Circuit Breaker Pattern (Microsoft)](https://msdn.microsoft.com/en-us/library/dn589784.aspx)